-At this stop, get off the bus and turn to your right.
+At this stop, get off the bus, and (facing the bus stop) turn to your right.
 The Small Fortress is just a five minute walk from here, and you’ll pass the National Cemetery on the way.

 From the Small Fortress, you can get to the Ghetto Museum with just a 15-minute walk.
-Leave the fortress and walk straight until the road curves at the city wall.
+To get there, leave the fortress and walk straight until the road curves at the city wall.
 Follow the road around the next curve too and continue straight until you see the sign for Muzeum Ghetta on the left, just past the park.

 Now, you’re in Terezín.
 Within this city you can visit all the other sites listed on this map.
 Use the map above or your own GPS to visit each one.